 Standard: NGOs Revision no:.
-5 Procurement Provisions Grant Management Regime I and II Date of revision: January 2024
+7 Procurement Provisions Grant Management Regime I & II Date of revision: November 2024

-- 16.1 Single source procurement may be used when the contract value is less than NOK 100,000 (Norwegian kroner one hundred thousand). - 16.2 The contract may be awarded using any procedure established by the grant recipient while respecting the principles of sound financial management, conflict of interest, ethics in procurement, sustainable procurement, and notoriety. - 16.3 Single source procurement may also be used where the extension of an existing contract clearly would be economic and efficient.
-The extended contract's maximum value shall not exceed 50 % of the original contract. - 16.4 MFA/Norad may in exceptional cases upon written and justified request from the grant recipient, also allow single source procurement where: - a) A product or services can only be provided by a single firm because of exclusive capabilities, exceptional worth for the Project or proprietary rights. - b) Standardisation with existing equipment is determined to be important and justified, and compatible goods cannot be provided by other suppliers. - c) It is a case of extreme urgency not foreseeable or attributable to the grant recipients.
+- 16.4 MFA/Norad may in exceptional cases upon written and justified request from the grant recipient, also allow single source procurement where: - a) A product or services can only be provided by a single firm because of exclusive capabilities, exceptional worth for the Project or proprietary rights. - b) Standardisation with existing equipment is determined to be important and justified, and compatible goods cannot be provided by other suppliers. - c) It is a case of extreme urgency not foreseeable or attributable to the grant recipients.